shybovycha/shybovycha.github.io/_posts/tumblr/2015-06-22-about-bower-webcomponents-and-the-all-the-good.md

  })
 {% endhighlight %}

+And here's how it may look like when made with BEMJSON:

+{% highlight js %}
+exports.deps = [
+    {
+        "block": "page",
+        "elem": "css",
+        "attrs": { "src": "_hello.css" }
+    },
+    {
+        "block": "page",
+        "elem": "js",
+        "attrs": { "src": "_hello.js" }
+    },
+    {
+        "block": "page",
+        "elem": "meta"
+    },
+    {
+        "block": "header"
+    },
+    {
+        "block": "content"
+    },
+    {
+        "block": "footer"
+    }
+];
+{% endhighlight %}

+Those two may work both together, when you define general page structure with BEMJSON and each block you define with BEMHTML, or separatedly, when you define all your page in either BEMJSON or BEMHTML.

-This is basically the whole page, described in one JSON file, which will then be compiled into an HTML page.
+But anyway, in BEMJSON or BEMHTML or whatever, the whole page is described in one JS file, which will then be compiled into an HTML page.
 Using this approach allows you not only to pack the blocks and elements into one structure, but also to spice it up with some JavaScript, which handles those components.

 Sounds great and may be somewhat helpful for new projects.
 But I believe there's a better solution.